chhylp123/BitMapperBS/README.md

 ### Changelog ###

+(9) March 9, 2019: version 1.0.1.0 released.

+    >> Fixed the bug about the optopn "--index_folder" when indexing.

 (9) March 8, 2019: version 1.0.0.9 released.

     >> Fixed the bug that may be happened with old version of G++.